Buyer's Representation Agreement

 Please don't hesitate to contact Tom Bushey with any follow-up questions.
 And thank you for entrusting your dream home search to us!

 FIRST-TIME BUYER'S TIP: Choosing the right Buyer's Agent may be your most important decision when buying a home.
 An exceptional one doesn’t cost any more than a mediocre one!
-In fact, they'll likely save you lots of money.
+In fact, they'll likely save you lots of money, time and frustration.